koyeb/log-exporter/README.md

   - `KOYEB_TOKEN` set with an authentication token, generated as per [documentation][a]

+Optionally, adding a `DEBUG` environment variable set to any value (`1`, for example), would enable the log-exporter to dump any log line received to stdout.

 ### The sinks

 This image ships with a preconfigured [source][src] for vector, called `pipe`.